The unglamorous lives of business travellers in Asia

 There’s also the issue of unclear policies, leaving employees confused and frustrated.
 Let’s say they’re not entirely sure of what qualifies as acceptable payment.
 This will lead to delays and rejections in the reimbursement process.

-Some companies employ strict policies as well, the kind that makes business travelling all the more stressful and unpleasant.
+Some companies employ strict policies as well, the kind that makes business traveling all the more stressful and unpleasant.

 Picture a young employee taking in the wonders and luxuries of business travel, blissfully unaware of the restrictive travel policies that will turn their adventure into a pit of regret upon returning home.